MCNW 19 Day Northwest Passage Trip 2020 TOUR

 |Start Date||End Date||Price||More Info|

 |Sun 06 Sep 2020||Thu 24 Sep 2020||$25470 CAD||Please contact us|

 $2000 PER PERSON DEPOSIT REQUIRED.
 The final payment date for this journey is 150 days prior to tour start date (09 April 2020).
 Contrary to our usual terms & conditions governing payments, for this trip your deposit is 100% non-refundable non-transferable once the tour becomes 'guaranteed.'
 We have a limited quantity of single cabins with no single supplement.
 Once these cabins are sold, the single supplement fee (in order to secure a cabin to yourself) is as listed below.

-Optional Single Supplement: $8410 USD (number of singles limited).
+Optional Single Supplement: $10500 CAD (number of singles limited).

-This one-time 2020 offering will be led/hosted by Senior Tour Leader, Martin Charlton, who in 2020 celebrates his 25th anniversary with Adventures Abroad.
+This Northwest Passage 2020 Tour is a one-time 2020 offering will be led/hosted by Senior Tour Leader, Martin Charlton, who in 2020 celebrates his 25th anniversary with Adventures Abroad.
 He invites you to join him on this spectacular journey.

 The following is a list of sample hotels at some locations included on this tour.
 The hotels shown here are meant to provide a general sense of the standard of hotel we usually aim for; they are not necessarily confirmed for your chosen departure.